LaKabane/libtuntap/README.md

 - `BUILD_TESTING`: Enable building of the regress tests;
 - `BUILD_SHARED_LIBS`: Build shared libraries instead of static ones.

+If you want to build it for a release, additionally use `-DCMAKE_BUILD_TYPE=Release` as cmake argument.

 #### Other languages bindings

 We currently provide wrappers for two other languages: C++ and Python,